 Creating a new datastore

 After your login, VMware asks you whether you want to help improve the VMware Host Client.
 Tick the check box if you want and click OK.
 Let’s create a new datastore that will utilize the second 40GB virtual disk.
 This type of datastore is referred to as directly attached storage (DAS).
-In order to create a new datastore, select Storage in the Navigator (which is located in the left pane of the window), then click New Datastore.
+In order to create a new datastore, select Storage in the Navigator (which is located in the left pane of the window), then press the New Datastore button.

 - Select creation type.
 On this screen select how you would like to create a datastore.
-Click Create new VMFS datastore and click Next.
+Click Create new VMFS datastore.

 - Select device.
 On this step, select a device on which you would like to create a new VMFS partition.
-In this case, a 40GB virtual disk is selected.
+A 40GB virtual disk is selected for this purpose.
 Enter the name of the datastore, for example, datastore40.
-Then click Next.

-- Select partitioning options.
-Select Use full disk and VMFS6, then click Next.
+- Select partitioning options - Use full disk and VMFS6.

 - Ready to complete.
-Check the datastore configuration summary and click Finish to complete the datastore creation.
+Check the datastore configuration summary and select the Finish button to complete the datastore creation.

 The datastore is now created.